 The facilities at the campsites are generally better than at most British festivals I’ve been to.
 The toilets were portaloos that were cleaned twice a day and always had toilet roll.
 They were a bit dark at night, but who doesn’t bring a torch camping with them!
 It was great to have some of our own portable camping ‘toilets’ with us too!

 For those after a more glitzy camping experience, the Festival offers glamping with bell tents, breakfast buffets, cocktails, sleeping equipment, central tables, cleaning and a common area for the glampers only.

 With the heat and many ants crawling around, it’s not advisable to store food or cook at your quarters and we found that there’s no need either.
 The town centre offers dozens of affordable, delicious restaurants.
 From tapas to paella to steak to pizza, there’s something for everyone and if you choose wisely you’ll be very pleasantly surprised by the price.
 In the music arena, there are some fantastic street food stalls (albeit not cheap), ranging from curries to burritos.

 I had three days to explore the town and beaches before the bands began, and then the music wafting from the arena was a sweet sound.
 Even if you don’t book an extended stay, though, there’s plenty of time to chill during the day, as the music doesn’t start till 7pm and goes on until 2am.
-There’s a great range of artistry; my top three favourites from 2014 were the Presidents of the United States of America, M.I.A and Travis!

-The photos, by the way, were taken by Lani Hlalo, who I met at the festival.
+Some of the photos, by the way, were taken by Lani Hlalo, who I met at the festival.
 Told you it was a friendly place!”